owntech-foundation/Core/docs/environment_setup.md

         - **Python3:** If you do not have python3 installed, get it here [Python3 Installers](https://docs.python-guide.org/starting/install3/linux/)
         - **CMake:** If you do not have CMake installed, get it here [CMake Installer](https://cmake.org/download/)
         - Check that your Linux is 64bits
+        - Be sure the SPIN board PWR LED lights up correctly when connected to the USB
+        - Check your USB-C cable is working and can handle data
+        - Check your internet connectin is up and running

 ??? success "List of contributors"